adammwilson/hSDM_Tutorial/R/hSDM_Tutorial.md

 Species Distribution Modeling
 =============================

-Two major problems which can bias model results:
+Two important problems which can bias model results:

 1.  imperfect detections ("false absences")
 2.  spatial correlation of the observations.